-The reason for why you might be in a higher tax bracket could be anything: living in a state with income taxes, earning more later in your career or higher federal taxes later on, for example.
+The reason you might be in a higher tax bracket could be anything: living in a state with income taxes, earning more later in your career or higher federal taxes later on, for example.

 “Let’s say that you are a Texas resident and you convert your IRA to a Roth IRA and then in retirement, you move to California,” says Loreen Gilbert, CEO, WealthWise Financial Services in Irvine.
 She points to high-tax California and no-tax Texas as examples.
 “While the state of California will tax you on IRA income, they won’t be taxing you on Roth IRA income.”

 In this example you avoid paying state taxes on your conversion in Texas and then avoid paying income taxes in California when you withdraw the funds at retirement.

 Your income is low this year